 The Investigator must enter details of a Formal Complaint into the Complaints Centre within a reasonable timeframe, in accordance with this Procedure.
 The Decision-Maker will confirm that a Formal Complaint has been properly assessed.

 A summary of de-identified statistical information about Formal Complaints will be included in the University’s Annual Report.

 The University will also conduct surveys of staff and students to obtain feedback about Complaint handling.

-The Registrar will make the outcome of any independent inquiry (or aspects thereof) available to relevant areas including the University staff best positioned to assess and action any relevant findings and recommendations.
+The Deputy Vice-Chancellor (Academic) and Registrar will make the outcome of any independent inquiry (or aspects thereof) available to relevant areas including the University staff best positioned to assess and action any relevant findings and recommendations.